On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Context and missions' characteristics

 Ariel is the first space telescope optimised and completely dedicated to exoplanet atmospheric science: it will function as a survey mission, covering a large population of exoplanets (500--1000 exoplanets in 4--6 year lifetime) ranging from super-Earths to large gas giants, in various irradiation conditions.
 Such a large survey will enable us to build a robust statistical understanding of the exoplanet population \citep{edwards_ariel,edwards_ariel2}.

 Figure \ref{fig:telescope_characteristics} summarises the instruments' characteristics, missions' profiles, and capabilities of Ariel and JWST.
+Ariel capabilities are simulated using the radiometric model ArielRad\footnote{ArielRad v2.4.26, ExoRad v2.1.111, Payload v0.0.17} \citep{Mugnai_2020}.
 The tables are accompanied with simulated spectra for two hot-Jupiters, selected for the different brightness of their host stars, i.e. WASP-39 ($V_\mathrm{mag}\sim$ 12) and HD-189733 ($V_\mathrm{mag}\sim$ 7.7).
 The figure shows overlapping capabilities as well as key differences.
 Both observatories provide significantly higher quality datasets compared to previous generation of space infrared instruments used to observe exoplanetary atmospheres (HST-WFC3, Spitzer).
 Thanks to a near perfect launch by Arianespace, JWST will have the opportunity to operate for much longer than expected, well into the 2030s, therefore allowing to expand the exoplanet science program, e.g. by increasing the number of targets observed compared to predictions, and/or through deeper characterisation of individual objects.
 Most importantly, the foreseen temporal overlap with Ariel will enable new avenues for synergistic programs.